loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

   --gateway 192.168.20.1 llbnet
 ```

-You can check the network created with the docker network list command.
+We can check the network created with the docker network list command.

 ```
 netlox@nd8:~$ sudo docker network list